Anna Gamel |

 To analyze both stores fairly, I considered three factors: deal repeatability, threshold restrictions, and coupon personalization.

 CVS didn’t shine on repeatability, since many ExtraBucks deals have limits to how many times you can cash in on that offer within a sale period, but Walgreens allows you to rinse and repeat their deals as many times as you want.
+However, CVS promos are now typically available for two weeks instead of just one, so even with promo limits, the offers will reset and can be repeated during the second week.

 But CVS did come out on top with threshold restrictions and coupon personalization.
 CVS allows you to reach dollar thresholds across multiple transactions, while Walgreens requires it in one go.
-This means you can buy one Tide on Monday and one Tide on Friday until you hit the $20 at CVS.
+This means you can buy one Tide on Monday and one Tide on Friday until you hit the $20 threshold at CVS.
 This is especially nice for those pesky Tide coupon limits they tend to have.

 If you’re shopping at Walgreens, you have to hit your threshold in one transaction, making it much harder if you’re following coupon limits.

 The final factor that gives the win to CVS is their personalized coupons you get via in-store kiosks (aka the magical coupon machine).
 While Walgreens offers a general coupon book, the CVS machine tailors the coupons based on your purchase history.
+Plus, you can also use the in-store kiosks to check prices in store and see if items are part of a promotion.

 KCL TIP: Another perk for CVS is that they allow you to roll your ExtraCare Bucks from one transaction to the next, which can keep your out-of-pocket cost low and allow you to continue earning additional rewards — even if you’re paying with ExtraCare Bucks.
+(You can't earn Register Rewards at Walgreens if you pay with Register Rewards on the same offer.)

-CVS vs Walgreens: Rewards Programs
+CVS vs. Walgreens: Rewards Programs

 Winner: CVS

 The more you spend, the more you’ll get back from the rewards programs at both Walgreens and CVS.
-But, there are some key differences in how quickly you can earn and use that highly coveted cash back.
+But there are some key differences in how quickly you can earn and use that highly coveted cash back.

 When it comes to cash back, Walgreens can be pretty generous, offering up to 5% back on their own brand stuff.
 Everything else?
 Just 1%.
 CVS, on the other hand, keeps it simple with a steady 2% back on most purchases.
 If you’re fine with buying generic brands, Walgreens will be your go-to.